 While you cannot plan for everything in life, you can take steps to be as prepared as you possibly can.
 The earlier you start, the more likely you will be able to manage through life’s uncertainties and enjoy the fruits of your labor in retirement.
 Make the time now to plan for what will be your longest vacation ever: retirement.

-About the Author: Olga Ismail is a retirement plan consultant with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors and Accountants, and a registered representative with Raymond James Financial Services.
-For more information, call (954) 712-8888 or email email@example.com.
+About the Author: Olga Ismail is a retirement plan consultant in the Ft.
+Lauderdale, Fla., office of Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
+For more information, call (954) 712-8888 or email firstname.lastname@example.org.

 Provenance Wealth Advisors (PWA), 515 E. Las Olas Blvd., Ft.
 Lauderdale, FL 33301 (954) 712-8888.

 Olga Ismail is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.
 Raymond James is not affiliated with and does not endorse the opinions or services of Berkowitz Pollack Brant Advisors + CPAs.
 PWA is not a registered broker/dealer and is independent of Raymond James Financial Services.
 Investment Advisory Services offered through Raymond James Financial Services Advisors, Inc., and Provenance Wealth Advisors.